Flying High in Bird Heaven: MSTR, PSUS, ETF

 And now you get to do the reverse trade, which is buying the stock at a discount by selling Bitcoin.
 I don't know.

-They might take a different view from me, but like, if it were me and my stock was trading at a discount to net asset value, I'd be selling Bitcoin and buying stock.
+But like, if it were me and my stock was trading at a discount to net asset value, I'd be selling Bitcoin and buying stock.
 Yeah.

 I mean, we'll see how this evolves.
 I do think it's an interesting moment where you're really reminded that Michael Saylor is not the CEO.

 I'm reminded because you booked the CEO on TV.
-I know, but also, I mean, listen,
+I know, but also, I mean, listen, can you imagine?

-can you imagine Michael Saylor saying we might have to sell Bitcoin?
+Can you imagine Michael Saylor saying we might have to sell Bitcoin?
 I cannot.
 I cannot.

 I guess you're right.
 Yeah.